An introduction to Anne Lister (1791-1840)

 Anne Lister in the media

-Anne Lister of Shibden Hall is the focus of the new BBC drama series Gentleman Jack written and directed by Sally Wainwright for Lookout Point Productions.
-The series will explore Anne's life and those who lived in the Hall and Estate.
+Anne Lister of Shibden Hall is the focus of the BBC drama series Gentleman Jack written and directed by Sally Wainwright for Lookout Point Productions.
+The series explores Anne's life and those who lived in the Hall and Estate.
 The series was filmed on location at Shibden during 2018 with Suranne Jones as Anne Lister.
-The first episode will air on BBC One, Sunday 19th May 2019.
+The first episode aired on BBC One on the 19th May and on HBO on the 22nd April 2019.

 Anne has featured in a number of TV and radio dramas and documentaries over the years.
 Mary Cooper wrote a radio play based on Anne Lister called Such Sweet Possession for BBC Radio 4 in 2002, featuring Deborah McAndrew as Anne Lister.
 In 2009 Anne Lister was the subject of a Woman's Hour programme for BBC Radio 4.
 In 2010, BBC2 showed a feature length drama based on Anne Lister, written by Jane English called The Secret Diaries of Miss Anne Lister featuring Maxine Peake as Anne.
 The same year the BBC created a documentary about Anne Lister hosted by Sue Perkins.